gethynellis/Databricks/Module 2 - Setting up an Azure Databricks Workspace.md

 #### Step 5: Create the cluster.

-Review the cluster configuration and click on the "Create Cluster" button.
+Review the cluster configuration and click on the **Create Cluster** button.

 #### Step 6: Monitor your cluster.

-Once the cluster is created, it should be listed under "Clusters" in your workspace.
+Once the cluster is created, it should be listed under **Clusters** in your workspace.
 You can see the current state of your cluster.
 It might take a few minutes for the cluster to start.

 ####  Step 7: Test the cluster.

 Create a new notebook (from the left-hand menu, select Workspace > Create > Notebook).
-Attach your new notebook to the cluster you created (using the "Attached/Detached" option in the notebook).
+Attach your new notebook to the cluster you created (using the **Attached/Detached** option in the notebook).
 Write some simple Spark code to test your cluster, such as a PySpark command to create a dataframe.